The Past Hypothesis and the Nature of Physical Laws: Introduction

 \begin{description} \item[Nomic Status] The Past Hypothesis is a candidate fundamental law of nature.\footnote{A \textit{candidate} fundamental law of nature has all it takes to be a fundamental law of nature, but it may not turn out to be the true law of the actual world if it makes false predictions.
 For example, Newton's dynamical law $F=ma$ is a candidate fundamental law of nature but it is not the actual fundamental law. } \end{description}

 \begin{description} \item[Axiomatic Status] The Past Hypothesis is a candidate axiom of the fundamental physical theory.\footnote{The status of a candidate fundamental law of nature and the status of a candidate axiom of the fundamental physical theory may be equivalent.
-I distinguish the two theses because some people may be happy to accept the axiomatic status of PH but deny the nomic status of PH.
+I distinguish the two theses because some people may be happy to accept one but deny the other.
 They may be reluctant to call PH a fundamental \textit{law}, perhaps due to it being a boundary condition. } \end{description}

+\begin{description} \item[Relevance] Whether the Past Hypothesis has nomic status (and/or axiomatic status) is relevant to the success of explaining time's arrows, the metaphysical account of laws, the nature of objective probability, and the mathematical expressibility of fundamental physical theory. \end{description}